Dear Ms. Vicki,

 I'm 35 years old!
 I'm ready to start popping out some babies before my eggs become hard-boiled.

 I love him to death and I want to be his wife, but he keeps introducing me as "wife-ee."
 I want to be his "wife."

 Should I feel good when he calls me "wife-ee?"
 Is this a compliment?

 I have traveled with this man to several duty stations.
-Now, I’m stuck in Fort Stewart, Ga.
+Now, I'm stuck in Fort Stewart, Georgia.
 This is Nowhereland, Ms. Vicki.

-Will I be wrong if I start asking me what his intentions for his relationship with me are?
-You won’t hurt my feelings, Ms. Vicki.
+Will I be wrong if I start asking him what his intentions are?
+You won't hurt my feelings, Ms. Vicki.

 Dear Handle It,

 No, he won't marry you!
 You see, you have passed the threshold of marrying and now he is very comfortable.